Tanner Smith: Retirement and murder

 While in jail, many of the Marginals were arrested and imprisoned in The Tombs.
 Much of this was due to the NYPD's campaign against the city's street gangs, but also for some members connection to the First Labor Slugger War involving labor racketeers Benjamin "Dopey Benny" Fein and Joseph "Joe the Greaser" Rosenzweig against a coalition of independent gangsters headed by Philip "Pinchy" Paul.

 Following his release in late 1914, Tanner decided to retire from crime after persuasion from his mother and sister.
 He spent the next five years as a boss stevedore and contractor.
 He became a successful businessman who gave back to his local neighborhood.
 He set up several boys clubs to keep the next generation out of trouble.
 In early 1919, he opened the Marginal Club above an Eighth Avenue saloon and apparently returned to his former criminal activities.
 On the night of July 26, 1919, Smith was playing poker at the Marginal Club when he was shot in the back and killed by an unknown assailant.
 It was speculated by police that Smith had been murdered in an underworld "gang feud".

 In the days following Smith's murder, Smith's followers went on a violent rampage in the underworld.
-George Lewis, a 21-year-old gang leader who had been feuding with Smith, was viciously attacked in Hoboken, New Jersey on July 31.
-Robert "Rubber" Shaw, an underworld rival and last leader of the Hudson Dusters, was killed shortly thereafter.
+On July 31, Robert "Rubber" Shaw, an underworld rival and last leader of the Hudson Dusters, was killed, and George Lewis, a 21-year-old gang leader who had been feuding with Smith, was wounded in a shooting in Hoboken, New Jersey.
 On August 1, the District Attorney's office began rounding up members of Smith's organization and was prepared to charge at least two members with murder.
 Authorities in Hoboken followed suit taking several suspects in for questioning.
 Both the NYPD and the District Attorney's office believed that Shaw, Lewis and Link Mitchell, who had since fled the state, were responsible for Smith's murder and that friends of Smith had retaliated by going after Lewis and Shaw.
 Under the direction of District Attorney Edward Swann, Assistant District Attorney John F. Joyce stated that he intended to seek indictments and said "We have at least three persons who saw Shaw, Lewis, and a third man enter the Marginal Club, walk up behind Smith and begin shooting.
 Our records show that Lewis was released from Elmira Reformatory three months ago.
 He had been sent away for "sticking up" United Cigar Stores.
 In some respects, the case may be similar to the Baff murder in West Washington Market five years ago."